baby636/arena/README.md

 10 		Solo		Savage		200
 ```

 _MetaMask does not fully support ERC155 yet.
 You may see "Unable to load Balance".
 It is because "balanceOfBatch" is not implemented, I guess.
-You may not be able to send ERC115 NFTs with MetaMask.
-You need to interact with a contract through anoter app._
+You may not be able to send ERC1115 NFTs with MetaMask.
+You need to interact with a contract through another app or use ARENA Checker._

+### MAZE-ARENA NFT Checker

+[ARENA Checker](https://mazetoken.github.io/arena/checker) - view and send your ERC1155 NFTs (desktop or mobile)

-[MAZE-ARENA](https://oneclickdapp.com/koala-yes) - OneClickDapp - to interact with the contract, for example:
+[MAZE-ARENA NFT](https://oneclickdapp.com/koala-yes) - OneClickDapp - to interact with the contract, e.g.:

 - to send one of MAZE-ARENA tokens open this oneclickdapp link above and connect your wallet (MetaMask).
 Next tap on Write tab, tap on safeTransferFrom and paste your address in the FROM filed, paste address you want to send token to in TO field, paste token id in the ID field, paste amount (eg. 1) and paste 0x0000000000000000000000000000000000000000000000000000000000000000 in the DATA field.
 Tap submit and approve transaction

-_If everything is fine images (and media) are uploaded on IPFS_
+_If everything is fine images (and media) are uploaded to IPFS_

 ### MetaMask settings:

+connect to SmartBCH network

 _import token_